ScrapeGraphAI/Scrapegraph-demo/Readme.md

 </p>

 ## Official Demo for Scrapegraph-ai Library
-This repo is a streamlit demo/trial for the offcial Github Library Scrapegrap-ai.
+This repo is a streamlit demo/trial for the offcial Github Library Scrapegraph-ai.

 Link of the developed library for the hackathon Github repo: